Privacy Policy

 20.5 Access to older versions

 We archive previous versions of this privacy policy for documentation purposes and they can be viewed on request.
-You can also find the most recent valid older versions at any time on our platform in the section:
+You can also find the most recent valid older versions at any time via our platform in the section:

 20.6 Recommendation to review regularly

-We recommend that you review the content of the privacy policy regularly.
+We recommend that you review the content of the Privacy Policy regularly.

-20.7 Continued use as consent
+20.7 Continued use following changes